-- (1) Non-directed: Anchored/stake gillnets, trawls, fyke nets, and floating fish traps. - (2) Small-scale: Cast nets, pots, hook and line, hand lines, trammel nets, and bait nets. - (3) Stationary multi-species: Anchored/stake gillnets, floating fish traps, and fyke nets.

-E. Purse seine reporting requirements:

-- 1. Any fisher intending to engage in the commercial menhaden fishery in the Management Area shall notify the DLE at (401) 222-3070 prior to taking or possessing menhaden.
-At the time that a fisher advises the DLE of his/her intent to harvest menhaden, the DLE shall notify said fisher of any modification which may have been established in the possession limit for menhaden. - 2.
-Each person engaging in the commercial menhaden fishery shall contact the DEM at (401) 423-1940 at the end of each day to report the area fished and the amount of menhaden in possession by the fisher in pounds. - Prohibition on the harvesting of menhaden for reduction processing: The taking of Menhaden for reduction (fish meal) purposes is prohibited in Rhode Island waters.
-A vessel will be considered in the reduction (fish meal) business if any portion of the vessel's catch is sold for reduction. - EG. No person may transfer or attempt to transfer at sea, from one vessel to another, any finfish identified in these regulations. - H. Possession limit and landing limit compliance: - 1.
-It shall be unlawful for any purse seine operation and/or company to land more than one possession limit and/or landing limit per day.
+- 1. Upon closure of the commercial menhaden fishery, an incidental catch fishery will be in effect as follows: - a.
+Possession limit: - (1) 6,000 pounds/vessel/day for non-directed and small-scale gears. - (2) 12,000 pounds/vessel/day for two commercially licensed individuals harvesting from the same vessel, fishing stationary multi-species gear. - b.
+Gear Types: - Non-directed: Anchored/stake gillnets, trawls, fyke nets, and floating fish traps. - (2) Small-scale: Cast nets, pots, hook and line, hand lines, trammel nets, and bait nets. - (3) Stationary multi-species: Anchored/stake gillnets, floating fish traps, and fyke nets. - E. Purse seine reporting requirements: - Any fisher intending to engage in the commercial menhaden fishery in the Management Area shall notify the DLE at (401) 222-3070 prior to taking or possessing menhaden.
+At the time that a fisher advises the DLE of his/her intent to harvest menhaden, the DLE shall notify said fisher of any modification which may have been established in the possession limit for menhaden. - Each person engaging in the commercial menhaden fishery shall contact the DEM at (401) 423-1940 at the end of each day to report the area fished and the amount of menhaden in possession by the fisher in pounds. - F. Prohibition on the harvesting of menhaden for reduction processing: The taking of Menhaden for reduction (fish meal) purposes is prohibited in Rhode Island waters.
+A vessel will be considered in the reduction (fish meal) business if any portion of the vessel's catch is sold for reduction. - G. No person may transfer or attempt to transfer at sea, from one vessel to another, any finfish identified in these regulations. - H. Possession limit and landing limit compliance: - It shall be unlawful for any purse seine operation and/or company to land more than one possession limit and/or landing limit per day.